mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### You can build a successful business without being available 24/7

-I still have a vivid memory of a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017, but I couldn't tell you a single joke from the performance.
+I still vividly remember a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017, but I couldn't tell you a single joke from the performance.
 All I remember was worrying the entire time that the pager in my pocket could go off at any moment and force me to rush home.

-My team at Google had an "on-call rotatation," which meant that every two months, you had a to carry a pager everywhere you went for two weeks.
+My team at Google had an "on-call rotation," which meant that every two months, you carried a pager everywhere you went for two weeks.
 If the pager went off, you had to be "fingers on keyboard" within 30 minutes.

 When I left Google, I was [unsure of my future plans](/why-i-quit-google/#whats-next), but I was certain of one thing: I'd never carry a pager again.
 And I haven't &mdash; I've refused to entertain any business idea where an outage would be A Big Deal.

 Around the two year mark, thoughts began creeping into my mind that *this* was the thing holding me back.
 Other founders were building services that promised constant availability, so why should I succeed with anything less?

-Fortunately, bootstrapped founder extraordinare Jason Cohen told me to keep doing what I'm doing.
+Fortunately, bootstrapped founder extraordinaire Jason Cohen told me to keep doing what I'm doing.
 Well, he didn't tell *me* exactly, but it felt like he was speaking directly to me.
 At [the 32-minute mark](https://youtu.be/otbnC2zE2rw?t=1962) of his excellent talk, ["Designing the Ideal Bootstrapped Business,"](https://www.youtube.com/watch?v=otbnC2zE2rw) Cohen pointedly discourages founders from creating "real-time" businesses.
 He explained that if you're a self-funded small business, it's not worth having customers wake you up in the middle of the night.

 <div style="max-width: 600px; display: block; margin: 0 auto;">